unicode-org/icu4x/docs/design/locale_fallback_and_negotiation.md

 In general there is such a thing as “too smart for your own good.”

-I have often seen applications trying to “massage” the locale data in code in order to get the result they expected.
+Oftentimes, applications try to “massage” the locale data in code in order to get the result they expected.
 That risks damaging the correct results in other locales.

 And it is a lot easier to fix the data and download it on demand with the next opportunity, rather than fix code that tried horizontal fallback and got it wrong.